At first look, the Berkey and Alexapure Pro water filters seem almost identical. In many ways, they are the same.

 Because there are no laws regulating water filters or their claims, private organizations have stepped in.

-The first is the American National Standards Institute (ANSI), which is a nonprofit that sets the standards for openness when testing products.
-The ANSI doesn’t actually do tests though.
-Rather, they accredit other organizations which do testing.
+The first is the American National Standards Institute (ANSI), a nonprofit that sets the standards for openness when testing products.
+The ANSI doesn’t do tests, though.
+Instead, they accredit other organizations which do testing.

 One of these organizations is the NSF.

-Currently, the National Sanitation Foundation (NSF) is the leading third-party testing organization when it comes to water treatment products.
-They have very strict rules about how products must be tested and post test results on their website.
-Only products which meet their strict requirements will get NSF certification.
+The National Sanitation Foundation (NSF) is the leading third-party testing organization for water treatment products.
+They have strict rules about how products must be tested and post test results on their website.
+Only products that meet their stringent requirements will get NSF certification.

-Virtually all water filters which remove chemicals (which includes both Berkey and Alexapure Pro) use adsorption technology such as activated carbon.
-The problem with adsorption technology is that, as the filter reaches its capacity, it eventually stops working.
+Virtually all water filters that remove chemicals (including Berkey and Alexapure Pro) use adsorption technology such as activated carbon.
+The problem with adsorption technology is that, as the filter reaches its capacity, it stops working.

 In fact, your water filter might even start leaching out all of the chemicals it previously absorbed.

 *Don’t get me wrong.
-Berkey is still a really good filter and one of my favorite water filters for survival.
-However, when comparing Berkey with Alexapure Pro, the Alexapure filter is more trustworthy because of the NSF/ANSI certification.
+Berkey is still an excellent filter and one of my favorite water filters for survival.
+However, when comparing Berkey with Alexapure Pro, the Alexapure filter is more trustworthy because of the NSF/ANSI testing standards.

 Cost of Berkey vs. Alexapure Pro